 Collecting the City: 30 years after the Bijlmer Airplane Crash

+In the second edition of Collecting the City one of the themes is the Bijlmer Airplane crash.
 On 4 October 2022, it will be exactly thirty years since an El Al Boeing 747 cargo plane crashed on the Groeneveen and Klein-Kruitberg apartment complexes in the Bijlmer district of Amsterdam.
 A major event that many people still carry with them today.
 The small exposition reflects the feeling that Amsterdammers have about the disaster.
 How do they commemorate?
 And how do different generations process this trauma?

 This small exhibition opens on September 25 and is part of the Collecting the City project.
 Together with communities, individuals and institutions from Amsterdam, the Amsterdam Museum 'collects' and presents the stories and objects of today's city.